Orbit Trap

 The Properties page supports several properties to control the results.

-Orbit Trap Properties
+Fractal Science Kit: Orbit Trap

 The alternate point's Index is set to the value given by Index Map.
 Index Map is one of the following: